Who’s Got Your Backup? Are You Confident in Your Data Backup?

 Many organizations use an adapted version of Grandfather-Father-Son.
 What’s Grandfather-Father-Son, you ask?

 Note: With the advent of online backup we’re often asked about how long to keep backed up data online.
 Online backup technology tends to use a different method for the actual data backup, but the data retention policies still apply.
-Set the online backup retention to match what you would use in a tape rotation scheme.
+Set the online data backup retention to match your business needs or compliance requirements.

 More Ways to Keep It Simple

-Use a standard rotation schedule.
-It’s easier to remember to change the backup media every day than it is to remember to change the media once a week.
+Use a standard rotation schedule or even better, a solution that is fully automated and requires no manual intervention as all.
+If your solution requires manual intervention, it’s easier to remember to change the backup media every day than it is to remember to change the media once a week.
 If it becomes a habit for someone, it is much more likely to be done.

-This is one place where online backup really shines because it no longer requires media rotation by an individual.
+This is one place where disaster and recovery appliances (BDRs) and online backup really shine because it no longer requires media rotation by an individual.

 Help combat complacency by having a simple calendar or book that the person responsible for the monitoring and managing backup signs daily to ensure it is not neglected or forgotten.

 There is nothing worse than that feeling in the pit of your stomach when you realize your backup process hasn’t been working.
-Just because you set up a backup job, load a tape, run the backup, and even read a successful report does not mean that files were actually backed up.
-Tapes fail (they are mechanical), files are locked and can’t be copied, and software errors do occur.
+Just because you set up a backup job, run the backup, and even receive a successful report does not mean that files were actually backed up.
+Drives fail (they are mechanical), files are locked and can’t be copied, and software errors do occur.
 Frankly, backup software is notorious for reporting that everything is satisfactory when in fact the job has failed.

 Protect yourself, once a month, select a few files at random and restore them, making sure not to overwrite newer versions.
 Then open the files and confirm that they are intact and usable.
 A few times per year select a critical database, such as your email or billing database, and restore it, making sure that the restore is usable.
 If you find that your restores aren’t usable, you have time to address the problem before an emergency arises.
 If you wait to test your backup in an emergency situation, you may regret it.

 The reason for off-site backup is simple: If something physically catastrophic happens at your place of work and your backups are there, they will be rendered inaccessible or destroyed.
 Store your off-site backup securely.
-Your off-site storage could be a steel-walled bunker in a secret location, or it could be your network manager’s home office.
+Your off-site storage could be a steel-walled bunker in a secret location, or it could be the cloud.
 Either way, update it with a current backup every day to ensure that critical data is available when you need it most.
-This is another reason that online services are gaining in popularity; your data is automatically off-site without human intervention.
+This is the reason that online services are so popular; your data is automatically off-site without human intervention.

 Tip: Keep copies of business critical software including the operating system software, serial numbers, appropriate userids and corresponding passwords offsite with the backup media to ensure it is available in the event of a major disaster.